 The statutory early learning goals establish expectations for most children to reach by the end of the EYFS.
 They provide the basis for planning throughout the EYFS, so laying secure foundations from birth for future learning.
-By the end of the EYFS, some children will have exceeded the goals.
+By the end of the EYFS, some children will have met the goals.
 Other children, depending on their individual needs, will be working towards some or all of the goals, particularly some younger children, some children with learning difficulties and disabilities and some learning English as an additional language.
-Detailed guidance on the early learning goals is set out in the EYFS Statutory Framework and Development Matters in the EYFS
+Detailed guidance on the early learning goals is set out in the EYFS Statutory Framework and Development Matters in the EYFS.

-The curriculum in the foundation stage, is planned and delivered as outlined in the appropriate scheme of work for the foundation stage, which is produced by Lancashire Early Years Team.
-(This scheme of work ensures access to the curriculum for children with SEN.) However, key to planning in the foundation stage, is planning from the children's interest.
+The curriculum in the foundation stage, is planned for and delivered by the Early Years teachers.
+It ensures access to the curriculum for all children including those with SEND.
+Key to planning in the foundation stage, is planning from the children's interest.
 Therefore, children in the foundation stage may not always continue with a set topic, although progression in key skills will still be taught through these topics.

-8. Planning, Assessment, Recording and Reporting
+8. Planning, Assessment, Recording and Reporting Impact

-Impact